-At Bramley C of E Infant and Nursery School, we strive for our children to become empowered writers and storytellers.
-Recognising the cognitive demands of an early writer, we place strategic support in communication skills, phonic knowledge, composition and grammatical rules - building an ambitious and inspiring curriculum for all.
+At Bramley C of E (VA) Infant and Nursery School, we strive for our children to become empowered writers and storytellers.
+Recognising the cognitive demands of an early writer, we place strategic support in communication skills, phonic knowledge, transcription and grammatical rules - building an ambitious and inspiring curriculum for all.

 To achieve this, our writing curriculum is rooted in high quality texts, selected to engage the interests of each cohort.
-We base our curriculum on high quality texts to ensure fiction, non-fiction and poetry are explored in immersive ways.
+We follow CLPE's Power of Reading scheme to ensure fiction, non-fiction and poetry are explored in immersive ways.
 To embed the links between reading and writing skills, the teaching of handwriting and spelling is linked to our chosen phonics scheme, Read, Write, Inc (RWI.)